Skip to content

 Author+

 Matthew Knoester is a professor and chair of the Educational Studies Department at Ripon College.
 Maura G. Robinson is a diversity, equity, inclusion, and belonging (DEIB) consultant and coach to school districts and organizations.
-Touorizou Hervé Somé is an associate professor in the Department of Educational Studies at Ripon College.
+Touorizou Hervé Somé is an associate professor in the Educational Studies Department at Ripon College.

 Reviews+